How can we accept God's violence?

 Lamentations and the Tears of the World, p.22

-Daughter Zion's second speech
+Daughter Zion's second interruption

 "Look, LORD, and consider,